-To randomly play the tracks on a disc: Quickly push and release "RAND".
-"RAND" will appear on the display.
+Random playing for the tracks on a disc: Quickly push and release "RAND".
+"LRAND" will appear on the display.
 The disc you are listening to will play in random order.
 If you hear a beep, you held the button too long, and the player will play all the tracks in the magazine in random order.
-To turn off the random feature, push the "RAND" a second time.
+To turn off the random feature, push this button again.

-To randomly play all the tracks in the magazine:
+Random playing for all the tracks in the magazine:

 Push and hold "RAND" until you hear a beep.
-"D-RAND" will appear on the display and the player will perform all the tracks on all the discs in the magazine in random order.
-To turn off the random feature, push "RAND" a second time.
+"SAND will appear on the display and the player will perform all the tracks on all the discs in the magazine in random order.
+To turn off the random feature, push this button again.